gxlinda/AND-PopularMovies/README.md

-Once you obtain your key, you append it to your HTTP request as a URL parameter like so: http://api.themoviedb.org/3/movie/popular?api_key=[YOUR_API_KEY] Please enter your API key into line 119 of MainActivity.java.
+Once you obtain your key, you append it to your HTTP request as a URL parameter like so: http://api.themoviedb.org/3/movie/popular?api_key=[YOUR_API_KEY] Please enter your API key into onCreateLoader method's uriBuilder of MainActivity.java.